Jomo Sono: Club owner and coach

 After his football career in the USA ended, Sono returned to South Africa, where he purchased the Highlands Park club in Johannesburg in 1982, renaming it Jomo Cosmos in honour of his old team.

 Under his ownership, the club went on to achieve several successes: it won the National Soccer League in 1987, the Bobsave Super Bowl in 1990, the Cola Cola Cup in 2002 and the Super Eight in 2003.

 Sono has also taken a leading role in discovering and developing new football talent, especially from rural areas.
 Some of the players whom Sono recruited and then went on to play for the South African national team and European clubs include Philemon Masinga, Helman Mkhalele, Sizwe Motaung and Mark Fish.
 Indeed, his recruits formed the core of the South African squad that won the 1996 African Nations Cup; Sono was also a technical advisor to the team's head coach Clive Barker during the tournament.

 In 1998, Sono was appointed as caretaker coach of the Bafana Bafana just before the African Nations Cup tournament in Burkina Faso in the place of Clive Barker, who had been sacked just before the event.
 Under Sono, the team reached the final of the tournament, where they lost to Egypt.
 Taking the short time that he had to prepare with the team into account, it was considered a remarkable feat.

 After a disappointing performance by the South African national squad during the 2002 African Nations Cup in Mali, Sono was again appointed a technical director to the team.
 However, the head coach of the team at that time, Carlos Queiróz, felt that his position was being undermined by this appointment and resigned.
 Sono was again appointed as caretaker coach, this time for the 2002 FIFA World Cup in South Korea and Japan.

-During the World Cup, the South African squad did not progress beyond the first round; however, they did score five goals and achieved one win, one draw and a 3–2 loss against pre-tournament favourites Spain.
-The South African captain, Lucas Radebe, credited Sono with much of the team's performance, saying that he had instilled a good spirit within the team and that he had ensured a very positive atmosphere among the squad.
+During the World Cup, the South Africa squad achieved a 2–2 draw to Paraguay, a 1–0 win over Slovenia and a 3–2 loss to Spain.
+Despite being eliminated in the group stage, the South African captain, Lucas Radebe, credited Sono with much of the team's performance, saying that he had instilled a good spirit within the team and that he had ensured a very positive atmosphere among the squad.

 Sono is the longest-serving coach in the South African Premier League and also sits on the board of the Premier Soccer League.
 He has also built up a reputation as a successful businessman; in addition to making a substantial profit by developing players and selling them to European teams, he also owns a number of businesses and is a chairman of numerous companies.
 On 22 October 2009 it was announced that he had returned to the South African Football Association, and one day later on 23 October 2009 he took the job as Technical Director.